ChenSizhe13893461199/AMPidentifier-2.0/README.md

 - propy3=1.1.0
 - gensim=4.2.0

-1. The deployment codes can be found in "Train_AMP_identifier2.py", with full details and annotations attached.
-Firstly, open "Train_AMP_identifier2.py" on your laptop (e.g. by Spyder) and introduce all necessary packages aforementioned.
+**1.** The deployment codes can be found in "Train_AMP_identifier2.py", with full details and annotations attached.
+Firstly, open "Train_AMP_identifier2.py" on your laptop (e.g. by Spyder) and introduce all the necessary packages aforementioned.
-2. Prepare the necessary dataset (training dataset, validation dataset, and test dataset), and their descriptors (for one-hot code, and word2-vec, the necessary documents have been provided in the GitHub repository).
+**2.** Prepare the necessary dataset (training dataset, validation dataset, and test dataset), and their descriptors (for one-hot code, and word2-vec, the necessary documents have been provided in the GitHub repository).
 For the physiochemical descriptors, they are not uploaded to the GitHub repository because of their large size.
-You can use codes provided in "Train_AMP_identifier2.py" (lines) to calculate physiochemical descriptors.
+You can use the codes and annotations provided in "Train_AMP_identifier2.py" (lines 81-86) to calculate physiochemical descriptors.
+Alternatively, you can also contact Sizhe Chen (1155202847@link.cuhk.edu.hk) to request these documents.
+**3.** Following the codes provided in "Train_AMP_identifier2.py" and running it in your local Spyder or other suitable environment directly, the training of AMPidentifier 2.0 will be smoothly performed.

+**Notes**
+Some available laptops may not be able to operate AMPidentifier 2.0 because of memory limitations.
+In that condition, you can copy the codes and run AMPidentifier 2.0 on the Jupyter viewer deployed on the high-performance server.